krombopulosM/Anti-Raid-bot-for-rust/README.md

 # Rust Anti-Raid bot

 Rust Anti-raid bot for detecting intruders and reporting back to your discord server.
-Made in Python 3.6 and Tesseract-OCR, it monitors if the "Respawn" button is located in the bottom right (indicating death) and will then @everyone in the channel specified.
+Made in Python 3.6 and Tesseract-OCR, it monitors if the "Respawn" button is located in the bottom right (indicating death) and will then @everyone in the channel specified every X seconds (default is 3).

 # Usage